Ben Heard - nuclear power - decarbonisesa

 A mining industry magazine article says that Heard was "once a fervent anti-nuclear campaigner".
 However Mr Heard has never had any involvement whatsoever in anti-nuclear campaigning.
 Heard made no effort to correct the error in the magazine article - indeed he put the article, uncorrected, on his own website.
-The website was later corrected, but only after his dishonesty was exposed.
+His website was later corrected, but only after his dishonesty was exposed.
 Likewise, Heard made no effort to correct an ABC article which describes him as a "former anti-nuclear advocate".

 Heard has done consulting work at Beverley uranium mine, owned by General Atomic subsidiary Heathgate Resources.
 He rarely discloses his financial interest when spruiking for the nuclear/uranium industry.
 He says the reason he rarely discloses his financial interest is that it is mentioned on his website.
 So any time you hear anyone speaking about anything in the media, it's your responsibility to do a web-search to see if they have a financial interest!